Submit a Tip

 Morton College Police Department works closely with the Cicero, Berwyn and Stickney Police Departments as well as state and federal authorities.
 Additionally, the Department maintains a written mutual aid agreement with all municipal agencies.

 Morton College is committed to informing the campus community of the obligations concerning crime and safety as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-Students, parents and community members can download the 2013 Morton College Police Department Annual Crime Statistics and Security Report.
+Students, parents and community members can download the 2014 Annual Crime Statistics and Security Report (PDF).

 The Clery Act also requires campuses to log and report any fires that occur in on-campus.
 A “fire” is here defined as “any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.All fire statistics for the past three years can be found in the Fire Safety Report section.